 The Project Personnel Development Programme (PPDP) is specifically designed to develop the skills of individuals in the project environment.
-It charts the path these personnel must follow to fully develop their potential, and to achieve maximum benefit for the organisation through the development of their own skills and knowledge.
+It charts the path that team members, from project administrator to project, program and portfolio managers must follow to fully develop their potential, and to achieve maximum benefit for the organisation through the development of their own skills and knowledge.

 The PPDP consists of an assessment and the development of an individual development plan for each person.
 The assessment consists of three specific areas of assessment, namely Knowledge and Skills Competence, Technical Competence, and Personal Competence.